ProSweeper/sei-06-21-22/projects/project-2/project-2-requirements.md

 	☐ Launch the deployed app by clicking the link in the README.

-	☐ Sign up a new user, then immediately log out.

-	☐ Log in with your preferred user and demonstrate the features of the app.
+	☐ Log out and back in to demonstrate that OAuth is working.

-	☐ Be sure to demo full-CRUD data operations.
+	☐ Demonstrate the features of the app, including full-CRUD data operations.

 3. **Show/discuss your code:**